esciencecenter-digital-skills/git-lesson/learners/setup.md

 3. Configure GitHub authentication.

 You must authenticate before you can access certain resources on GitHub.
 Each way of accessing GitHub supports different authentication method.
-For example, you can authenticate with GitHub via browser using two-factor authentication (2FA), or you can authenticate with GitHub via the command line using Secure Shell Protocol (SSH).
+For example, you can authenticate with GitHub via the command line using Secure Shell Protocol (SSH) or you can authenticate with GitHub via browser using two-factor authentication (2FA).
 In our lesson we shall use both.

 :::tab

-### 2FA

-To set up 2FA for your GitHub account, follow these steps:

-1. If you already use an authenticator app, like [Google Authenticator](https://support.google.com/accounts/answer/1066447?hl=en&co=GENIE.Platform%3DiOS&oco=0) on your smartphone for example, add GitHub to that app.
-2. If you have access to a smartphone but do not already use an authenticator app, install one and add GitHub to the app.
-3. Optionally, you can add a passkey to your account.
-Passkeys are similar to security keys.
-However, passkeys satisfy both password and 2FA requirements, so you can sign in to your account in one step.

 ### SSH